 Buying a diamond is a big decision, especially for an engagement ring.
 Shopping for a diamond ring takes a lot of time and consideration to find the perfect one.
 A big part of purchasing a diamond is learning its characteristics and structure.
-Learning about diamonds not only helps you to choose the features that are most important to you, but it teaches you how to determine if a diamond is real.
+Learning about diamonds not only helps you to choose the features that are most important to you, but it teaches you how to spot a real diamond.

 Knowing if a diamond is real is especially important if you’re looking to buy a ring second-hand or have a diamond ring that’s a family heirloom.
 So, let’s look at exactly how to tell if a diamond is real or fake.